example42/psick/README.md

 ### Setup of a Puppet environment

-This control-repo requires Puppet 4, if it's not already installed, you can install it with this cross OS Puppet 4 install script (it the official Puppet repos):
+This control-repo requires Puppet 4, if it's not already installed, you can install it with this cross OS Puppet 4 install script (it uses the official Puppet repos):

-    sudo bin/puppet_install.sh
+    sudo bin/puppet_install.sh # Only if you don't have Puppet 4 installed

 Before starting to use it, you have to populate the ```modules/``` directory of the control-repo.

+You need to do this both on your **development** workstation, and on your **Puppet server** (after having placed your control-repo the ```/etc/puppetlabs/code/environments/``` directory).

 To install the prequequisite gems (hiera-eyaml, deep_merge, r10k) and populate the external modules directory via r10k, you can run:

-    bin/puppet_setup.sh
+    bin/puppet_setup.sh        # Only if you don't have the prerequisites gems

 If you have already r10k and the prerequisite gems, just run: